This Is How Long It Takes To Mine 1 Bitcoin

 Key takeaways:

-• It is tough to mine 1 Bitcoin per day.
-An individual could mine around 0.00034 BTC daily using a single ASIC mining rig.
+- It is challenging to mine one Bitcoin per day.
+Using a single ASIC mining rig, an individual could mine around 0.00034 BTC daily.

 The exact amount of Bitcoin mined per day is around 0.00019 and 0.00034 BTC using a top-shelf ASIC miner.
-This would take an average time to mine a single Bitcoin of 3,696 days.
-However, the exact amount is heavily influenced by several factors such as the mining hardware used (i.e. hash rate), the number of rigs, the current difficulty of the network, solo or pool mining, and the electricity cost.
+This would take an average of 3,696 days to mine a single Bitcoin.
+However, the exact amount is heavily influenced by several factors, such as the mining hardware used (i.e., hash rate), the number of rigs, the current difficulty of the network, solo or pool mining, and the electricity cost.

 For example, a powerful ASIC like the AntMiner S19 Pro or Whatsminer M30S++ can mine about 0.00034 BTC per day (or USD 8.5 at current prices).
 An average consumer-end PC will mine much less, approximately 0.00001 BTC per day.
 Mining Bitcoin on a mobile phone will return even less BTC.